Silver Creek, New York

-Silver Creek is a village in the town of Hanover in Chautauqua County, New York, United States.
+Silver Creek (Tgaenödë́hda:') is a village in the town of Hanover in Chautauqua County, New York, United States.
 As of the 2020 census, the village had a population of 2,637.
 Silver Creek is named after a small creek which runs through the village.
 It is on the shore of Lake Erie.

 History

 The community was first settled circa 1803, and the first school house was erected in approximately 1823.
 In 1822 a well-known black walnut tree, measuring about 10 ft in diameter, was blown over in a storm.
 The village of Silver Creek was incorporated in 1848, and was an important port on Lake Erie until railroads reduced shipping.
 The village is home to a skew arch railroad bridge, one of the few bridges in the country built on an angle.
 In September 1886, two trains collided near this location, killing approximately 15 and injuring roughly the same number.